Chapter 18.38

 D. Type “Ns” = nonfish seasonal streams.

 “Zone” means one or more areas delineated on the FIRM.
 The following zones may be used on the adopted FIRM.
-The special flood hazard area is comprised of the A and V zones.
+The special flood hazard area (SFHA) is comprised of the A and V zones.

-“A#” means numbered A zones (e.g., A7 or A14), SFHA with a base flood elevation.
+“A#” means numbered A zones (e.g., A7 or A14), SFHA with an elevation BFE.

-“AE” means SFHA with a base flood elevation.
+“AE” means SFHA with an elevation BFE.

 “AO” means SFHA subject to inundation by shallow flooding usually resulting from sheet flow on sloping terrain, with average depths between one and three feet.
 Average flood depths are shown.